 Based on Sowah’s productivity in dribbling and producing assisting opportunities last season, his team looked to maximize his strengths on the wing rather than the more central role he occupied for several games.
 As a left-footed attacker, Sowah’s playstyle on the left was more focused on his passing vision and crossing ability, reflected in his stats which showed a higher rate of long pass completion and accuracy than when played centrally

 Kamal Sowah Club Brugge transfer news

-The kind of start Sowah has had at Brugge in the Champions League, elite clubs from Europe will surely have taken notice.
-It remains to be seen whether that notice turn into interest and the interest into an actual bid.
+With the kind of start Sowah has had at Brugge in the Champions League, elite clubs from Europe will surely have taken notice.
+It remains to be seen whether that notice turns into interest and the interest into an actual bid.

 There is no doubt that Sowah is one of those late bloomers and has got Leicester City to reject their decision.
-The Ghanaian international who is still on 22 has plenty of time on his favour and can without a doubt end up at one of the bigger clubs
+The Ghanaian international who is still 22 has plenty of time in his favour and can without a doubt end up at one of the bigger clubs